EDITOR’S NOTE: Updated February 2018 with more information about returning products to Aldi.

 Then I put my cash refund in my wallet, headed out the door, and went on with my day.
 Easy peasy.

 - If you live in a large metropolitan area like I do where there are several Aldi stores, and if you are returning a Special Buy item that is less common, you may have an easier experience if you return it to the same store where you purchased it.
 You are not required to do so, though.
 Technically, any Aldi store should be able to accept your return and offer a refund, but because not every store gets every Special Buy item that is advertised, if you return your Special Buy product to a different store, the employees may not be familiar with that product.
 My rain barrel was unique enough that the cashier questioned it even at the store where I originally purchased it.
+The steam cleaner was a common item in all stores in my region, so it was not a problem returning it to a different store than where I purchased it.

 Have you returned a product to Aldi for a refund?
 How was your experience?
 Share your story in the comments.